rap1ds/ruby-possibly/README.md

 ### case_of

-Ruby doesn't support binding the value of Some to a variable.
+Maybe implements the threequals method in a way which allows it to be used in case expressions pretty neatly: You can match both the type (`None` or `Some`) and the value of `Some`.
+It almost feels like pattern matching in functional language.
+However, there's one big shortcoming.
+Ruby doesn't allow binding the value of `Some` to a variable, so you must use the `get` method to do that.
 The following does not work in Ruby:

 ```ruby
 case apples